dispatchitinc/ninny/README.md

 ## Code of Conduct

-Everyone interacting in the Ninny project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Everyone interacting in the Ninny project’s codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Copyright